acganesh/acgan.sh/maxent.md

 ---

 Here are my writings on topics spanning mathematics, computer science, and other curiosities.
-I aim to write pieces with the [long-term](https://www.gwern.net/About#long-content) in mind.

 ## Statistics